NeilAllen/ruby_rails/shared-install-of-rbenv.md

 ## user environment for shared rbenv install

-The additional RBENV_HOME env variable needs to be added to the usual rbenv shell ENV setup for users who are to use it.
+The additional RBENV_ROOT env variable needs to be added to the usual rbenv shell ENV setup for users who are to use it.

 In each user's `~/.profile`, `~/.bash_profile`, or `~/.zshenv` (depending on shell environment) (and/or optionally in the `/etc/skel/.profile`  or `/etc/skel/.bash_profile` etc, the template files for subsequently created accounts):

-    export RBENV_HOME=/usr/local/rbenv
+    export RBENV_ROOT=/usr/local/rbenv
     # these next are as usual for rbenv
-    export PATH="$RBENV_HOME/bin:$PATH
+    export PATH="$RBENV_ROOT/bin:$PATH
     eval "$(rbenv init -)"

 Alternately, you can use the no-shell-magic version, which might be better for accounts on production machines that won't be used for interactive shells.
-Again, this is just like any other rbenv except for the RBENV_HOME.
+Again, this is just like any other rbenv except for the RBENV_ROOT.

-    export RBENV_HOME=/usr/local/rbenv
+    export RBENV_ROOT=/usr/local/rbenv
-    export PATH="$RBENV_HOME/shims:$RBENV_HOME/bin:$PATH"
+    export PATH="$RBENV_ROOT/shims:$RBENV_ROOT/bin:$PATH"

-Individual accounts on the machine can still 'opt out' and install and use account-specific rbenv installs simply by omitting the RBENV_HOME for that account.
+Individual accounts on the machine can still 'opt out' and install and use account-specific rbenv installs simply by omitting the RBENV_ROOT for that account.

 ## Optionally, install ruby-build as an rbenv plugin to this location